Young Colombian social scientist wins 1st UNESCO/Juan Bosch Prize for research on youth violence

 Candidates are proposed by the countries in which Professor Juan Bosch lived in exile and which have been historically linked to the experience of democracy in the Dominican Republic (Cuba, the Bolivarian Republic of Venezuela and Costa Rica).
 The jury members are Saskia Sassen (Netherlands), Rolando Cordera (Mexico) and Juan Luis Cebrián (Spain).

-The award will be presented to Ms Cerón Steevens during an official ceremony to be held at UNESCO Headquarters in Paris, in the first semester of 2013.
+The award will be presented to Ms Cerón Steevens during an official ceremony to be held at UNESCO Headquarters in Paris on 29 October 2013.

 Tel: +33 (0)1 4568 3865